 TA Training Program

-Each faculty member to whom a TA is assigned will be asked to provide at the outset, a description of the duties expected of the TA in the assigned course.
-This includes office hour policy, lecture attendance, grading participation, special considerations (for example, preparation of materials for laboratory course), and discussion of weekly TA and faculty supervisor meetings.
-Copies of these duty lists are to be forwarded to the TA Coordinatorís office to be kept on file.
-Sample forms are enclosed in Appendix I. Near the end of the term, TAs will be asked to fill out a duty list documenting their areas of responsibility and an estimate of the hours per week required for each.
-Sample forms are enclosed in Appendix I.
+Each faculty member to whom a TA is assigned will be asked to provide at the outset a description of the duties expected of the TA in the assigned course.
+This includes office hour policy, lecture attendance, grading participation, special considerations (for example, preparation of materials for laboratory course), and required TA/faculty supervisor meetings.
+Copies of these duty lists are kept on file by the TA Coordinator.
+A sample form is in the Appendix.

-Each supervising faculty member will observe the TA(s) conducting a recitation or lab before the middle of the term and will fill out an evaluation form that will be forwarded to the TA Coordinator and the chair of GAAC.
-The forms are enclosed in Appendix I. If the faculty supervisor rates the TAís overall performance satisfactorily the student will be informed.
-To monitor a continued successful performance, the TA may be observed by a member of GAAC at a later date in the term.
-This second evaluation will be unannounced.
-In cases where the performance is unsatisfactory, the supervising faculty member, and when appropriate the TA Coordinator, will inform the TA of the results and offer suggestions and resources to assist them in improving their teaching.
-At a later date in the term, to allow sufficient time for the TA to improve, a member of GAAC and the supervising faculty member will observe the TA and evaluate the instruction.
+Each supervising faculty member will observe the TA(s) conducting a recitation or lab before the middle of the term and will fill out an evaluation form that will be forwarded to the TA Coordinator.
+A sample form is in the Appendix.
+If the faculty supervisor rates the TA’s overall performance satisfactorily, the student will be informed.
+In cases where the performance is unsatisfactory, the supervising faculty member and the TA Coordinator will inform the TA of the results and offer suggestions and resources to assist them in improving their teaching.
+At a later date in the term, to allow sufficient time for the TA to improve, a member of the TA Oversight Committee and the supervising faculty member will observe the TA and evaluate the instruction.
 This observation will be unannounced.
-If the TA is evaluated favorably, the TA will be informed of the result of the evaluation and a GAAC member may or may not attend a third class.
+If the TA is evaluated favorably, the TA will be informed of the result of the evaluation and a TA Oversight Committee member may or may not attend a third class.
 If the performance is unsatisfactory for the second time, the TA will be informed of the result and given additional suggestions for improvement.
-In this case, the same member of GAAC will perform the third evaluation.
+In this case, the same member of the TA Oversight Committee will perform a third evaluation.